lilydao11/data-science-sp2023/challenges/c10-sat-assignment.md

 - What is the confidence interval on the coefficient of `both_SAT`?
 Is this coefficient significantly different from zero?
   - The confidence interval on the coefficient of both_SAT is \[0.00172, 0.00342\].
-This coefficient (.00257) is not significantly different from zero.
+This coefficient (.00257) is signficantly different from zero and statistically significant due to the fact that the confidence interval does not include zero.
 - By itself, how well does `both_SAT` predict `univ_GPA`?
-  - By itself, both_SAT does not predict univ_GPA very well since we got a coefficient that is not significantly different from zero.
+  - By itself, both_SAT does not predict univ_GPA very well since we got a coefficient that is very low showing that both_SAT is not a great predictor.

 Remember from `e-model03-interp-warnings` that there are challenges with interpreting regression coefficients!
 Let’s investigate that idea